The College of Engineering offers the following undergraduate Bachelor of Science degrees:

 All students admitted into engineering or computer science programs must attend orientation prior to the start of the semester.
 Orientation sessions are available throughout the summer as well as in the fall and spring semesters.
 To register for orientation, visit https://mystatus.utep.edu/.
 During orientation, new students will connect with an EEC professional advisor, learn about university services and resources, and register for classes.

 Graduation time is a special moment for all UTEP students.
-The College of Engineering holds the Assembly of the Engineers on the Saturday of final examination week in fall and spring.
+The College of Engineering holds the Assembly of the Engineers during final examination week in fall and spring.
 As part of the Assembly of Engineers, graduating seniors will be inducted to the Order of the Engineer and receive a stainless steel ring as a visible sign identifying them as engineers.
 Upon completion of all degree requirements, the Dean of Engineering will certify undergraduate degrees.
-Students who are certified for graduation may request a letters of completion through the EEC.
-Students who are otherwise unable to complete all degree requirements will be notified by e-mail and urged to meet with the department’s academic advisor.
+Students who are certified for graduation may request a letter of completion through the EEC.
+Students who are otherwise unable to complete all degree requirements will be notified by e-mail and urged to meet with their academic advisor.

 Fast Track to Graduate School

 Several academic departments in the College of Engineering allow students with an exceptional academic record to take a limited number of approved graduate courses in lieu of senior electives.
 Graduate credit earned this way will count toward the undergraduate degree.
 Should a student enrolled in the fast track program be admitted into a graduate program in the same department, the student would then receive credit toward the corresponding master’s degree.
 Interested students are encouraged to discuss the fast track program with their academic advisors.